ShaodongWei/ProteoFlow/README.md

 snakemake counts_abundances --cores threads_number --use-conda
 ```
 ### Step 2, differential analysis
 This step is to do differential test to identify which proteins/peptides show statistically significant differences in abundance between two biological conditions (so far only 2 levels is supported).
+Also, it generates the volcano plot to show the significant vs. non-significant features.
 ```
 snakemake differential_test --cores threads_number --use-conda
 ```
 ### Step 3, machine learning
-This step is to do thorough machine learning by iterating different machine learning models and perform cross-validations and eventually returns the best selected method.
+This step is to do machine learning thoroughly by iterating different machine learning models and perform cross-validations and eventually return the best selected method.
 ```
 snakemake  machine_learning --cores threads_number --use-conda
 ```
 ### Step 4, plot ROC
 This step is to plot ROC based on the selected machine learning method.
+It shows the ROC for each cross-validation fold, the overall average ROC across all folds, and the mean AUC.
 ```
 snakemake ROC --cores threads_number --use-conda
 ```